mark-casey/KPM/README.md

 ![](layout2.png)

 The SI host runs several Vagrant machines, each containing a piece of supporting infrastructure.
 These Vagrant machines are arranged as follows:
- - Running under Vagrant's virtualbox provider, a virtual machine (kpm-maas) running MAAS to handle PXE-boot services and IPMI power management
+ - Running under Vagrant's virtualbox provider, a virtual machine (kpm-maaspxe) running MAAS to handle PXE-boot services and IPMI power management
  - Running under Vagrant's docker provider, a container (kpm-preg) running Docker's registry:2 private registry image for Kolla to use
  - Also running under Vagrant's docker provider, a container (kpm-kolla) that acts as Kolla's deployer/operator host, and is where the command to build (build.py / kolla-build) container images for Kolla is run.